IlianPihlajamaa/ModeCouplingTheory.jl/paper.md

 5. Automatic differentiation: similarly, the use of dual numbers allows for forward-mode automatic differentiation.
 This enables, for example, the use of neural networks as surrogates for memory kernels or efficient methods for the solution of inverse problems.

-6. Non-ergodicity parameters: there is built-in functionality for finding the steady-state solutions of the equation.
+6. Non-ergodicity parameters: there is built-in functionality for finding the long-time limits of the equation.

 # Example Use